Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/VPC-Networking.md

 **Pricing**:
 - **Charges**:
   - AWS charges for Elastic IP addresses that are not associated with running instances.
-  - There is no charge for Elastic IP addresses associated with running instances.
+  - `There is no charge for Elastic IP addresses associated with running instances`.
 - No, you cannot attach the same Elastic IP address to multiple Amazon EC2 instances simultaneously.
 Each Elastic IP (EIP) can only be associated with one instance or network interface at a time.
 - If you need multiple instances to share a single public IP address, you can use a Network Address Translation (NAT) gateway or a load balancer.